ILikeLayla/Layla-log/README.md

   - the time zone of the log file name and log message time
 - time_detailed_display
   - whether to display detailed time in log message (whether time zone is included)
+- file_time_format
+  - it decides the format of the time record in the file
 - print_out
   - whether to print the log to terminal
+- display_scope
+  - set whether display the scope in the log message
-- disabled
+- display_file
-  - whether disable the logger or not
+  - set whether display the file path in the log message

 This is an example: